 Your residency classification has an impact on your tuition and fees.
 Your initial classification is determined by the information you have provided on your application for admission to the Graduate School.
-Learn how to appeal your residency classification, how to apply for the Work Rule Program, and how status in the U.S. Armed Forces can impact your classification, how to determine tuition for out-of-state distance education students, and how status in the U.S. Armed Forces can impact your tuition and fees.
+Learn how to appeal your residency classification, how to apply for the Work Rule Program, how to determine tuition for out-of-state distance education students, and how status in the U.S. Armed Forces can impact your tuition and fees.

 Appealing Your Residency Classification